 Foxton Locks, Gumley Road, Foxton, Leicestershire, LE16 7RA.

 When Foxton Locks were completed in 1814, canal trade was booming.
 The locks became a bottleneck with loads of boats wanting to use them at the same time.
-To solve the problem a boat lift was built which carried boats up and down the steep hill in giant tanks of water.
+To solve the problem, a boat lift was built which carried boats up and down the steep hill in giant tanks of water.

 Foxton Locks is the perfect place to see and understand engineering at its best.
 These grand constructions changed this landscape forever.

-This workshop looks at how and why canals was built over 200 years ago, some of the problems faced by the canal engineers and the main cargoes that were carried by boat.
+This workshop looks at how and why canals were built over 200 years ago, some of the problems faced by the canal engineers and the main cargoes that were carried by boat.
 Children also have the opportunity to dress up in canal costume.

 What a unique site!
-Staircase Locks and the remains of a Boat Lift, it’s the perfect location to capture history in action.
-Our education volunteers combine first hand observation of the working staircase locks with historical enquiry into the lives of the navvies who built the locks and boat lift.
+Staircase locks and the remains of a boat lift, it’s the perfect location to capture history in action.
+Our education volunteers combine first-hand observation of the working staircase locks with historical enquiry into the lives of the navvies who built the locks and boat lift.
 Schools can enjoy the interpretation trail, taking in the story of Foxton Locks, with a horse sculpture, stable building and lock keeper's cottage.

 This workshop will help children develop a clearer understanding of the factors affecting whether something sinks or floats.